Sudan: Arrests, injuries as village burned and bulldozed in El Gezira

 Jaafar Mohamed, the secretary-general of the Kanabi Association, told Radio Dabanga that the government bulldozers, accompanied by a large police force using excessive force and tear gas, destroyed large parts of Kombo Aftas.

 He said seven people, including two elderly women were arrested including Nour Ismail, Yahya Hussein, Bashir Baraka, Hamid Abdallah and Hussein Nurein, Fatima Mohamed and Aisha Garo.
 He called on the authorities to release them immediately.
 Several women and children were also injured with varying burns during the demolition.

 Mohamed said that the demolition is a blatant violation of human rights and a clear attempt to displace the population as an extension of the previous attempts to demolish a number of settlements, including Tabaga,115, Majok, Wadi Shaeer, Khamsa, El Jidyan, and Babanusa.

 He considered the demolition as an extension of the government policies in Darfur, the Nuba Mountains, Blue Nile and Eastern Sudan and described it as a clear indicator of corruption in the land sector.

 He explained that the demolition came against the backdrop of a conflict between Kombo Aftas and a neighbouring village on a piece of land,

-Eisa Mustafa Mahmoud, a member of the National Assembly and the political secretary of Liberation and Justice Party, described in an interview with Radio Dabanga the demolition of Kombo Aftas as inhuman, unacceptable and does not resemble the values and behaviour of the Sudanese people.
+Eisa Mahmoud, a member of the National Assembly and the political secretary of Liberation and Justice Party, described in an interview with Radio Dabanga the demolition of Kombo Aftas as inhuman and unacceptable.
+It does not resemble the values and behaviour of the Sudanese people.

-The Sudan Liberation Movement (SLM-AW) of Abdelwahid leadership described the incident as a racial targeting of the population of Kanabi and held the government responsible for the consequences of this approach.
+The SLM-AW described the incident as a racial targeting of the Kanabi and held the government responsible for the consequences.

 Back to overview